AtomicLemon/UNITS/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `bitcoingreend` for your own use.

-bitcoingreend/bitcoingreen-cli binaries are not included in the BitcoinGreen-Qt.app bundle.
+bitcoingreend/bitcoingreen-cli binaries are not included in the Units-Qt.app bundle.

 If you are building `bitcoingreend` or `bitcoingreen-qt` for others, your build machine should be set up as follows for maximum compatibility: